shadowzlh/QLU-Library/README.md

 keep in mind:
-- this Project use `tessdata` to pass verification code, So please change the `languagePath` in Constants.java
+- ~~this Project use `tessdata` to pass verification code, So please change the `languagePath` in Constants.java~~
+- already replace the login api, so you don't need to set the tessdata

   英文纯属写着玩的